The play element at the heart of our interactions with computers—and how it drives the best and the worst manifestations of the information age.

 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.

 hardcover.
 Zustand: Fine.
-LIKE NEW/UNREAD!!!
-Text is Clean and Unmarked!
-Has a small black line or red dot on the bottom/exterior edge of pages.
-Bestandsnummer des Verkäufers MIT-HC-LN-0262047721
+LIKE NEW!!!
+Has a red or black remainder mark on bottom/exterior edge of pages.
+Bestandsnummer des Verkäufers 451957

 Anzahl: 1 verfügbar